 Treatment may include:

-The doctor will remove the foreign object.
+The foreign object may be removed.
 This may be done by flushing the eye with saline or by using a cotton swab, needle, or other tool.

 Medications may include:

-Always go to an eye doctor immediately if your eye is bothering you.
+Always go to an eye doctor right away if your eye is bothering you.
 Steps that you may need to follow include:

 The doctor will likely ask you to come back often to make sure the scratch is healing.